 It is generally accepted that numerical weather prediction has advanced to the point where the first several days of forecast data is pretty reliable.
 The global forecast system, GFS, can produce forecast data for up to 16 days.
 Nobody should rely on the 16 day forecast accuracy.
 Its is simply not possible to create accurate weather forecasts this far into the future.

-However, when in the initial pre-planning stages of a long ocean passage, it is often useful to use inaccurate forecast data so that a weather route can be created.
+However, when in the initial pre-planning stages of a long ocean passage, it is often useful to use even inaccurate forecast data so that a weather route can be created.

 A weather route generated through inaccurate forecast data can help with questions such as: roughly how long will this route be?
 What are some of the possible shapes for the route?
 The generated route should not be used for your short term tactical decisions, they are only useful as a pre-planning aid.